 - Good for ultra-HD streaming and gaming, big households, and data-intensive use

-While pricing is always a major concern for consumers, there’s more to finding the right NBN plan than simply looking for the cheapest deal.
+While pricing is always a major consideration, there’s more to finding the best NBN plan than simply looking for the cheapest deal.
 In addition to comparing on pricing alone, Canstar Blue also gives you the opportunity to sort and search for plans based on our unique Value Score.

-As mentioned above, Value Scores range from 1 to 10, with a higher score indicating a better value product.
+Value Scores range from 1 to 10, with a higher score indicating a better value NBN product.
 The Value Score consists of a Price Score and Feature Score: the Price Score accounts for 70% of the overall ranking, with the Feature Score contributing to 30%.

 Price Scores are calculated by comparing a plan’s minimum cost per period to the cost of other plans available in the market over one, 12, and 24 months.
 Minimum cost equals the monthly cost, plus the cost of modem and delivery and any other setup or contract fees, minus any discounts or credits for that period.
 Using these values, Canstar Blue calculates and assigns a Price Score of between 0 and 100 to each plan.

-The Feature Score compares over 100 features found on fixed line NBN plans, which are grouped into the following three categories:
+The Feature Score compares more than 100 features found on fixed line NBN plans, which are grouped into the following three categories: